GoogleChrome/web.dev/src/site/content/en/blog/periodic-background-sync/index.md

 ## Try it

-You can try periodic background sync with our [live demo app](https://webplatformapis.com/periodic_sync/periodicSync_improved.html).
+You can try periodic background sync with the [live demo app](https://webplatformapis.com/periodic_sync/periodicSync_improved.html).
 Before using it, make sure that: